emacsway/emacsway/en/storm-orm.rst

 Are you able to use only DataMapper (without Connection, SQLBuilder etc.)?
 Are you able to substitute the DataMapper by `Service Stub`_, to be free from DB for testing?

-The possibilities of any ORM have to be expanded.
+Usually the possibilities of any ORM have to be expanded.
 Are you able to extend your ORM without monkey-patching, forks, patches?
 Does the ORM follow to the `Open/Closed Principle`_ (OCP)?